c4arl0s/6Rebasing/README.md

 6a442fc Create index page for the message
 ```

-You can use the default message created by git commit.
-The new --amend flag tell Git to replace the existing commit with the staged snapshot instead of creating a new one.
+You can use the default message created by git commit. **The new --amend flag tell Git to replace the existing commit with the staged snapshot instead of creating a new one**.
 This is also very useful for existing premature commits that often occur during normal development.

 # 	* [Continue the Interactive Rebase](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)